-Saw palmetto is a popular herbal medication and extract derived from the fruit of the low growing sabal palm, which has fan shaped leaves and is native to Florida and the Southeast United States.
+Saw palmetto is a popular herbal medication and extract derived from the fruit of the low growing, small palm, Serenoa repens, which has fan shaped leaves and is native to Florida and the Southeast United States.
 Currently, saw palmetto is used mostly for symptoms of benign prostatic hypertrophy.
 Saw palmetto has been implicated in rare cases of clinically apparent liver injury, but its specific role in causing liver injury remains uncertain.

 Chronic therapy with saw palmetto has not been linked to serum enzyme elevations and prospective trials found little or no evidence of liver injury from its administration.
 However, there have been rare case reports of clinically apparent liver injury attributed to saw palmetto, although in some instances, other possible causes of liver disease were present.
 In the reported cases, the latency to onset was within 1 to 2 weeks and clinical features resembled acute viral hepatitis with a hepatocellular pattern of serum enzyme elevations.
 Immunoallergic and autoimmune features were not present.
 Both reported cases were self-limiting and resolved within 1 to 3 months.